 A structure constructed in the orchard area, a shelter with space for storage, roofed with sheet metal.
 The doors are the doors of a cupboard, not doors that can be walked through.
 The cupboard isn't fully enclosed, as one main use for this structure is as an apple store, and good ventilation is desirable for storage of apples.
 The cupboard is strengthened with vertical timbers.
 Instead of using shelving, apples can be hung in net bags from hooks set in the timbers.
 Apples can be placed in storage containers on top of the cupboard.
 The structure is also used for drying and temporary storage of potatoes after lifting.

 A new structure, a shed I designed and constructed, sited in front of the existing shed, which was bought: the only structure which I haven't designed and built myself.
 The new structure is well insulated.
-Like the structure above, this has a roof of sheet metal.
+Like the structure described in the section above, this has a roof of sheet metal.

 Photographs taken 21 May